tomography/tomoscan/docs/source/about.rst

 tomoscan is a Python module for collecting computed tomography data at the APS. tomoscan.py implements a base class (TomoScan) with the code that should be beamline-independent.
-Beamline-dependent code is implemented in derived classes that inherit from tomoscan. tomoscan includes tomoscan_13bm.py which contains an example of such a derived class TomoScan13BM.
-This is used at APS beamline 13-BM-D.
+Beamline-dependent code is implemented in derived classes that inherit from tomoscan. tomoscan_13bm.py is an example of such a derived class TomoScan13BM.
+This is used at APS beamline 13-BM-D. tomoscan_2bm.py is an example of such a derived class TomoScan13BM.
+This is used at APS beamline 2-BM-A.

 Advantages compared to current APS tomography Python software